Ouss84/PhoneRegister_Unit_testing_BCH/readme.md

 returns all phone types in an array.
 The type is added to the result array only once.
 If there are no phones or no persons, an empty array is returned.
+If the type is missing or is empty string or null it is not added to the array.

 For exemple: